oskargirardin/CRP_GDPR_datasets/README.md

 # CRP_GDPR_datasets

-To install the packages required with this library, the python version should not be above 3.10
+**IMPORTANT: To install the packages required with this library, the python version should not be above 3.10!**

+This repository contains the functionality to create synthetic tabular and time series data.
+To use it, clone the repository locally, and install the desired requirements file: pip install -r SingleTableRequirements.txt or pip install -r TsRequirements.txt

+Afterwards, the UserGuides folder contains a guide on how to use the library contained in the src folder for both time series and tabular data generation.
+The main.py files in the SingleTableGeneration and TimeSeriesGeneration show a brief version of the workflow.

+The data folder contains data used in the userguide and main.py files.

 ## Structure of the library